carlosefr/vagrant-templates/README.md

 ### Clock Drift

-On my older Macbook Pro the (VM) clocks drift quite significantly with paravirtualization enabled, and I never quite figured out how to fix it.
+On older hosts the (VM) clocks may drift quite significantly with paravirtualization enabled, and I never quite figured out how to fix it.
 If you notice this happening, just add the following to your `~/.vagrant.d/Vagrantfile`:
 ```ruby
 Vagrant.configure(2) do |config|
     ...